magic-wormhole/magic-wormhole-protocols/transit.md

 using the relay right away.
 This prefers direct connections, but doesn't introduce completely unnecessary stalls.

-The Transit client can attempt connections to multiple relays, and uses the first one that passes negotiation.
-Each side combines a locally-configured hostname/port (usually "baked in" to the application, and hosted by the application author) with additional hostname/port pairs that come from the peer.
+The Transit client attempts connections to multiple relays, and uses the first one that passes negotiation.
+Each side combines a locally-configured hostname/port (usually "baked in" to the application, and possibly hosted by the application author) with additional hostname/port pairs that come from the peer.
 This way either side can suggest the relays to use.
-The `wormhole` application accepts a `--transit-helper tcp:myrelay.example.org:12345` command-line option to supply an additional relay.
+The `wormhole` application accepts configuration switch that takes as input, the relay server's address, for eg: `tcp:myrelay.example.org:12345` or `ws://myrelay.example.org:4002` as command-line option to supply an additional relay.
+The address has three elements: the protocol, the hostname and the port.
 The connection hints provided by the Transit instance include the locally-configured relay, along with the dynamically-determined direct hints.
 Both should be delivered to the peer.

 ## Encryption